mmbman/Katagiri/genjokoan-notes.md

 #### by Kikan Michael Howard

-#### Updated February 23, 2026
+#### Updated February 27, 2026

 On this page I provide notes and links to where Katagiri Roshi commented on Zen Master Dōgen’s *Genjōkōan*, or where he discussed key terms used in it.
 This document is a work in progress.
 I will update it as I transcribe talks and find additional references.

 [SZ] indicates text from the Sōtōshū translation of *Shōbōgenzō*.
-[TC] indicates Thomas Cleary’s translation from *Shōbōgenzō: Zen Essays by Dōgen* (or perhaps an earlier version of it), which Katagiri Roshi used in some talks.
+[TC] indicates Thomas Cleary’s translation from *Shōbōgenzō: Zen Essays by Dōgen* (or perhaps an earlier version of it), which Katagiri Roshi used in talks in 1986 and 1987.

 ----